dlmacedo/imagenet-scripts/README.md

 # imagenet_scripts

-Scripts to create imagenet dataset from downloaded files
+Scripts to create imagenet dataset from downloaded files.